-General Education Committee
+□ Education Committee

-This coordinates our support to Livery schools link, a chorister at St Paul's school, the bursary and mentorship scheme for City of London Boys and Girls schools, musicians at Guildhall School of Music.
+This coordinates our support to Livery schools link, a chorister at St Paul's school, the bursary and mentorship scheme for City of London Boys and Girls schools.

-D Orthopaedic Footwear Committee
+☐ Orthopaedic Footwear Committee

 This manages our scheme to provide Orthopaedic footwear to injured service personnel at the Defence Military Rehabilitation Centre (DMRC) Stanford Hall as well as apprentice scheme for orthopaedic footwear and a link with De Montfort University.